-Jury instructions must be filed no later than 2 weeks (14 days) prior to the FPTC.
-The parties shall make every attempt to agree upon jury instructions before submitting proposals to the Court.
+The parties must file their Proposed Jury Instructions no later than 2 weeks (14 days) prior to the FPTC.
+The parties must make every attempt to agree upon jury instructions before filing.
 The Court expects counsel to agree on the substantial majority of jury instructions, particularly when pattern or model instructions provide a statement of applicable law.
-The parties shall meet and confer on jury instructions according to the following schedule:
+The parties must meet and confer on jury instructions according to the following schedule:

-- 4 weeks (28 days) before FPTC: Counsel shall exchange proposed jury instructions (general and special) - 3 weeks (21 days) before FPTC: Counsel shall exchange any objections to the instructions - Until 2 weeks (14 days) before FPTC: Counsel shall meet and confer with the goal of reaching an agreement on one set of Joint/Agreed Jury Instructions. - 2 weeks (14 days) before FPTC: counsel shall file their (1) Joint/Agreed Proposed Jury Instructions and their (2) Disputed Jury Instructions.
+- 4 weeks (28 days) before FPTC: Counsel must exchange proposed jury instructions (general and special) - 3 weeks (21 days) before FPTC: Counsel must exchange any objections to the instructions - Until 2 weeks (14 days) before FPTC: Counsel must meet and confer with the goal of reaching an agreement on one set of Joint/Agreed Jury Instructions. - 2 weeks (14 days) before FPTC: counsel must file their (1) Joint/Agreed Proposed Jury Instructions and their (2) Disputed Jury Instructions.

-If the parties disagree on any proposed jury instructions, they shall file: (i) 1 set of Joint/Agreed Proposed Jury Instructions to which all parties agree; and (ii) 1 set of Disputed Jury Instructions, which shall include a "redline" of any disputed language and/or the factual or legal basis for each party's position as to each disputed instruction.
-Where appropriate, the disputed instructions shall be organized by subject, so that instructions that address the same or similar issues are presented sequentially.
+If the parties disagree on any proposed jury instructions, they must file (i) 1 set of Joint/Agreed Proposed Jury Instructions to which all parties agree; and (ii) 1 set of Disputed Jury Instructions, which must include a "redline" of any disputed language and the factual or legal basis for each party's position as to each disputed instruction.
+Both sets of instructions must be further organized by opening instructions and closing instructions, and, where appropriate, by subject, so that instructions that address the same or similar issues are presented sequentially.
 If there are excessive or frivolous disagreements over jury instructions or the special verdict form, the Court will order the parties to further meet and confer before trial and/or during trial until they substantially narrow their disagreements.

 Sources: When the Manual of Model Jury Instructions for the Ninth Circuit provides an applicable jury instruction, the parties should submit the most recent version, modified and supplemented to fit the circumstances of this case.
+Where

-Where California law applies, counsel should use the current edition of the Judicial Council of California Civil Jury Instructions ("CACI").
+California law applies, counsel should use the current edition of the Judicial Councilof California Civil Jury Instructions ("CACI").
 If neither applies, counsel should consult the current edition of O'Malley, et al., Federal Jury Practice and Instructions.
 Counsel may submit alternatives to these instructions only if there is a reasoned argument that they do not properly state the law or that they are incomplete.
 The Court seldom if ever gives instructions derived solely from cases.

-Format: Each requested instruction shall (1) cite the authority or source of the instruction, (2) be set forth in full, (3) be on a separate page, (4) be numbered, (5) cover only one subject or principle of law, and (6) not repeat principles of law contained in any other requested instruction.
-If a standard instruction has blanks or offers options (i.e. "he/she"), the parties must fill in the blanks or make the appropriate selections in their proposed instructions.
+Format: Each requested instruction must (1) cite the authority or source of the instruction, (2) be set forth in full, (3) be on a separate page, (4) be numbered, (5) cover only one subject or principle of law, and (6) not repeat principles of law contained in any other requested instruction.
+If a standard instruction has blanks or offers options (i.e. "he/she"), the parties must fill in the blanks or make the appropriate selections in their proposed instructions so that the proposed instruction is ready to use as-is.